Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RESULTS

-The first experiment done with this dataset examines localization performance of different visual features for a single mapping session.
-Figure \ref{fig:single_results} shows for each single session map (1 to 6) the resulting localized frames over time of the six localization sessions (A to F) using the visual features listed in Section \ref{sec:description}.
-As expected by looking at the diagonals, localization performance is best (less gaps) when localization is done using a map taken at the same time of the day (i.e., with very similar illumination condition).
-In contrast, localization performance is worst when localizing at night using a map taken the day, and vice-versa.
-SuperPoint is the most robust to large illumination variations, while binary descriptors like FREAK, BRIEF and BRISK are the most sensitive.
+The first experiment done with this dataset examines re-localization performance of different visual features for a single mapping session, thus establishing our baseline performance.
+Figure \ref{fig:single_results}a shows the percentage of frames re-localized of the localization sessions (A to F) over the mapping sessions (1 to 6) independently, for each visual features listed in Section \ref{sec:description}.
+Figure \ref{fig:single_results}b shows more precisely when every frames have been re-localized on each mapping session, thus visualizing the distribution of the re-localization.
+As expected by looking at the diagonals, re-localization performance is best (and with less gaps) when re-localization is done using a map taken at the same time of the day (i.e., with very similar illumination condition).
+In contrast, re-localization performance is worst when re-localizing at night using a map taken the day, and vice-versa.
+SuperPoint (with or without SuperGlue) is the most robust descriptor to large illumination variations, while binary descriptors like BRIEF and BRISK are the most sensitive.